flomotlik/blog/_posts/2012-08-22-Grove-And-Flowdock.markdown

 ---
 layout: post
 title: Grove.io and Flowdock Notifications
-author: Flo
+author: Florian Motlik
-description: How to set up Grove and Flowdock Notifications
+description: How to set up Grove and Flowdock notifications on Railsonfire
 ---

 After releasing Hipchat Notifications and reimplementing our